 For a holiday meant to celebrate love, Valentine’s Day conjures up a lot of mixed emotions.

-Celebrate the strongest bonds and most unconditional love out there: female friendships.
+Celebrate one of the strongest bonds out there: female friendships.
 If you have a boutique, throw a shopping party with bubbly and plenty of sweets, or team up with a local spa and offer manicures.
 If you have a cafe, offer special “Galentine’s Day” drinks or menus.

 Your customers might not want to hear about young, gorgeous, disgustingly-in-love new couples, but the sweet stories of our grandparents?
 That’s different.